silverstar194/2048-ai-monte-carlo/README.md

 ### Improvements
 By inceasing the number of random games played the general trend was an increase in score as well as game length.
 This did seemed to be capped at a 8192 tile.</br>
 Running 10 games with a depth of 10,000 seemed to comfirm this.
 None of the games where able to break 8192 and instead games became more consistent, resulting with 8/10 falling on 4096, 1/10 reaching 8192 and all at least acheiving 2048.
-Further increases beyond 10,000 while impractically slow to run without optimatzation are likely to yeld more results.
+Further increases beyond 10,000 while impractically slow to run without optimization are unlikely to yield more results.
 </br>

 </br>
 Another approach is likley needed to make drastic improvements.
 One approach would be to use the "moves until game over" as a fitness score for a supervised classification AI.
-Bootstapping with the best games as training data.
+Bootstrapping with the best games as training data.
 I plan to investigate this later on.

 ======